ropitz/dataarc-demo/docs/index.rst

 concept of "changing landscapes."
 It is also designed to help advanced users better understand how data and concepts are connected in the
 DataArc Ecosystem.
 Use `this guide <ecosystem_explorer.html>`__ to walk you through learning the Ecosystem Explorer toolset that is provided as a Jupyter Notebook.

-|DNOA| allows you to calculate graph metrics like betweenness centrality on the dataARC concept map.
+|DNOA2| allows you to calculate graph metrics like betweenness centrality on the dataARC concept map.
 It is a useful tool for beginning high-level exploration of how different concepts are connected and currently runs off of the dataARC API.

 3. Add your dataset using Github